 Course Code: 24MIC0317T Course Assessment Methods: Credits: 4 Max.
 Marks: 100 (Internal: 30; External: 70) Hours /Week: 4 The department will conduct one minor test worth 15 Course Type: Minor / Vocational Courses marks.
-The Course Coordinator will decide whether to Category: Theory hold a second minor test at their level, and there will be no date sheet for it Class performance includes Mode: Lectures (L) attendance (5 marks) and 10 marks for assignments, Examination Duration: 3 Hours seminars, presentations, or quizzes.
+The Course Coordinator will decide whether to Category: Theory no date sheet for it.
+Class performance includes Mode: Lectures (L) attendance (5 marks) and 10 marks for assignments, Examination Duration: 3 Hours seminars, presentations, or quizzes.
 Internal marks will be the total of the minor test score and the class performance marks earned by the student.
 Note: The end semester examination will be of 70 marks.
 The examiner is required to set nine questions in all.
 The first question will be compulsory consisting of consisting of seven short questions covering the entire syllabus consisting of 2 marks each.
 In addition to that eight more questions will be set, two question from each unit.
 The students shall be required to attempt five questions in all selecting one question from each unit in addition to compulsory Question No. 01.
 All question shall carry equal marks i.e. 14 marks.